How do we value your data?

 We may collect the following types of information:

-- your name, gender, address, email address, telephone number(s), nationality, passport or ID card, passport or ID or national registration number, birthdate and other contact details (for example, necessary to be able to access events in European Institution buildings)
+- your name, gender, address, email address, telephone number(s) and other contact details (for example for our database).
+Eventually, nationality, passport or ID card, passport or ID or national registration number, birthdate (for example, necessary to be able to access events in European Institution buildings).

 - your company’s name, your position in the company; the company’s address, company’s email address and telephone number